malikahmadmukhtar/malikahmadmukhtar/README.md

 ## 🌟 About Me

 Hello!
-I am Malik Ahmad Mukhtar, a student with a passion for tech.
+I am Malik Ahmad Mukhtar, a person with a passion for tech.
 My expertise lies in developement with Artificial Intelligence and Flutter.
 I thrive on turning complex problems into elegant solutions.

 ## 🚀 Tools & Technologies